Top 10 Best Things to do on Maui

 6. Go on a Whale Watch

-Whale Watch On Maui By I'm Jess Traveling-3
+Whale Watch on Maui by I'm Jess Traveling-3

 Every year the North Pacific Humpback whales make the journey from the cold, arctic temperatures of Alaska to the warm waters of Hawaii to give birth to their young.